eclipse-hono/hono/site/homepage/content/community/contributing.md

 9. Commit your changes into your *feature branch*.
 10. Use descriptive and meaningful commit messages.
 11. Squash multiple commits related to the same feature/issue into a single one, if reasonable.
-12. Make sure you use the `-s` flag when committing in order to add a *Signed-off-by* footer as mentioned above.
-13. Push your changes to your branch in your forked repository.
+12. Push your changes to your branch in your forked repository.

 ## Submitting the Changes